barryclark/jekyll-now/_posts/2018-11-7-Cloud-Native-London-Nov-2018.md

 ## Cloud Native London December

 The next meetup is on Wednesday 12 December, and joining us are some great speakers from Paybase, Double Negative, and Google.
-Note that we'll be hosted by Mondo for our last meetup of 2018.
+Note that we'll be hosted by Monzo for our last meetup of 2018.
 [RSVP and save the date now!](https://www.meetup.com/Cloud-Native-London/events/253873413/)

 See you soon!